-2) Tuition scholarships, including stipend, for up to two years of undergraduate studies, and once accepted to a PhD program of their choice, the possibility for additional loan repayment funds to enable them to pay off any additional educational-related indebtedness, thereby to reduce debt as a barrier to pursuing a biomedical research career.
+2) Tuition scholarships, including stipend, for up to two years of undergraduate studies to reduce debt as a barrier to pursuing a biomedical research career.

 3) Salary offset and other infrastructure support (e.g. acquisition of key equipment for research training purposes; support for summer student research) for key faculty responsible for research training.

 4) Resources for highly effective mentors to train new mentors.

 5) Support for an “innovation space” to enable organizations to develop bold and creative approaches to enhance the diversity of the student pool that enters the PhD training pathway relevant to biomedical research.